burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

   clang++-17 -x c++ --std=c++23 <filename>.cpp
   ```

 * **MSVC:** Microsoft Visual C++ (MSVC) is a compiler for C++ applications developed by Microsoft Corporation.
-At a moment of writing this tehcnical note there is no option `/std:23` from [/std](https://learn.microsoft.com/en-us/cpp/build/reference/std-specify-language-standard-version) for MSVC.
+At the moment of writing this technical note, there is no option `/std:23` from [/std](https://learn.microsoft.com/en-us/cpp/build/reference/std-specify-language-standard-version) for MSVC.
 The C++ status in MSVC:
   https://learn.microsoft.com/en-us/cpp/overview/visual-cpp-language-conformance

   ```bash